brolgadigital/brolgadigital/portfolio/local-mini-digger.md

 title: Local Mini Digger
 thumbnail: /assets/lmd-screen-mockups.png
 ---
-I made a change to trigger a rebuild
+I made a change to trigger a rebuild.
+And another edit for testing!